Skip to main content

 Troubleshooting connectivity

-The USB Interface is the connection to the Vocia TTS-1nc(e).
+The USB > Serial Interface is the connection to the Vocia TTS-1nc(e).
 Looking at the status fields to the right of it will provide information about the state of our connection and message queue.
 Below are three potential statuses one might find:

 • Successful Serial Connection - No faults with connectivity.